Sloth-Wizard/CyberDeck/README.md

 It is functional but not finished, still needs a lot of modding from the original project.
 3D files need to be modified to suit my needs and some hardware has no use for me.

+Currently remaking the backplate and front plate, originally I thought adding the Nuc inside the case but I will instead add a larger battery pack to make it truly portable.

 ![Cyberdeck advancements!](/images/20230421_004042.jpg "Cyberdeck")

 ### Problems encountered by most common to rarest